younivision/1HOUSE_SDKS/react-native/README.md

 | `onDisconnect` | () => void | ❌ | - | Callback when disconnected |
 | `onMessage` | (message: Message) => void | ❌ | - | Callback for new messages |
 | `onError` | (error: Error) => void | ❌ | - | Callback for errors |

+> **Note:** The server URL is automatically configured to connect to `https://prod.chat-service.1houseglobalservices.com`.
+You don't need to specify a server URL.

 ## 🎨 Themes